orkes-io/docs/docs/reference-docs/operators/join.md

 The example script can be modified to suit your use case.

-## Task definition
+## Task configuration
-This is the JSON schema for a Join task definition.
+This is the task configuration for a Join task.

 ```json